JB-Aguilar/4artists-frontend/README.md

 5. Participate in artistic challenges to showcase your talent and gain recognition.
 6. Connect with potential clients and explore exciting opportunities for your artistic career.

-## Contributing

-We welcome contributions from developers, designers, and artists to help improve and expand the 4Artists platform.
-If you're interested in contributing, please refer to our [Contribution Guidelines].

-## Support

-For any issues, queries, or feedback, please reach out to our support team at support@4artists.com or [submit a ticket].

 ## License

-4Artists is an open-source project, and it is available under the [MIT License].
+4Artists is an open-source project, and it is available under the MIT License.

 ---